day8/re-frame/docs/clojurescript.md

 ---

 > This document is currently in beta test.<br><br>
-> This single page aims to teach a Javascript developer just enough Clojure that they can start to read re-frame and Reagent code.
 >
-> When you review, can you tell me:
+> When you review, could you please tell me:
 >
 >   1. How long it takes you  (my current guess is 30 mins)
 >   2. What worked for you, and does not work.
 What puzzled you.
 What jarred.
 What is overexplained.
 What is underexplained. etc.
 >
-> It isn't polished or 100% complete yet.
+> It is not polished or 100% complete yet.
 But it is getting close.
-It has not inline/on-page REPL yet.
-There are a few XXXs around where those REPLs will be in the near future. <br>
+It has not have an inline/on-page REPL yet.
+But it will soon. <br>
 >
 > Many Thanks!